Mitigation Research

 What is clean firm power, and why is it important?

-Many new and advanced versions of clean firm technologies, which have the potential to drive the mass deployment of clean firm power, are in earlier stages of development and share similar challenges.
+Many new and advanced clean firm technologies, which have the potential to drive the mass deployment of clean firm power, are still in early stages of development and share similar challenges.
 These technologies, however, are crucial to successfully creating a zero-emission grid that does not rely on a costly and unrealistic overbuild of renewable energy resources and grid infrastructure.
+Unfortunately, many existing philanthropic efforts have been siloed into specific clean firm technologies rather than building solutions that tackle shared challenges across clean firm technologies.

 To take advantage of current bipartisan support for innovative clean firm technologies and advance clean firm power as a whole, philanthropic efforts must incorporate solutions to shared challenges and, in turn, support the progression of a variety of clean firm technologies.